Mzamo-Ntshaba/Mzamo-Ntshaba/README.md

 # Hi there, I'm Mzamo Ntshaba 👋

 Welcome to my GitHub profile!
-I'm a passionate and dedicated Front-End Developer, currently honing my skills and expanding my expertise in web development and software engineering.
+I'm a passionate and dedicated Cloud Data Engineer, currently honing my skills and expanding my expertise in web development and data engineering.
 My journey is driven by a love for solving complex problems and a commitment to creating systems that make everyday life easier through automation and innovation.

 ## About Me